P12: Unlearning - Bend It on the Backwards Bike

 Back in 2015, engineer and YouTuber Destin Sandlin decided to test how ingrained certain knowledge really is.
 He made one small, fiendish tweak to an ordinary bike.
 What's the twist?

 When you turn the handlebars left, the front wheel moves right.
-Turn right?
-The wheel goes left.
+Turn right, and the wheel went left.

 It sounds... manageable.
 A quick adjustment.
 Surely, your brain can figure it out.
 Sandlin thought so too, until the moment he climbed on.